santiment/academy/src/docs/san-tokens/connect-a-wallet-to-the-sanbase-account/index.md

 In case your MetaMask plugin is not logged in yet, please do it now as prompted.

-!<notebox type="note">Please note that MetaMask can create a local wallet within the browser, import a wallet in multiple ways, or be connected to a hardware wallet like the Ledger Nano S. Make sure your tokens are safe!</notebox>!
+<Notebox type="note">Please note that MetaMask can create a local wallet within the browser, import a wallet in multiple ways, or be connected to a hardware wallet like the Ledger Nano S. Make sure your tokens are safe!</Notebox>

 Please confirm the following steps to let Sanbase connect to MetaMask (and the selected wallet):